adel-bz/Server-Auto-Config/README.md

 >
 > You have to use a config file for ssh to servers.
 You can use this link https://linuxize.com/post/using-the-ssh-config-file/
 >
 > Or use another way to add servers to inventory.cnf file.
-You can use this link https://www.cherryservers.com/blog/how-to-set-up-ansible-inventory-file
+You can see this link https://www.cherryservers.com/blog/how-to-set-up-ansible-inventory-file

 > **Note**
 >